amreyes11/MechaCar_Statistical_Analysis-/README.md

 What metric or metrics are you going to test?

- * Current Price (Selling): Dependent Variable
+ * Selling Price: Dependent Variable

- * Resale Value: Independent Variable
+ * Drive Package : Independent Variable

 What is the null hypothesis or alternative hypothesis?

- * Null Hypothesis (Ho): MechaCar is priced correctly
+ * Null Hypothesis (Ho): MechaCar is priced correctly based on the chosen package deal.

- * Alternative Hypothesis (Ha): MechaCar is NOT priced
+ * Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on the package deal chosen.

 What statistical test would you use to test the hypothesis?
 And why?
- * A multiple linear regression because it will demonstrate the highest correlation/predictability with the list selling price (dependent variable);   which combination has the greatest impact on price (it may be all of them!)
+ * A multiple linear regression will be a good fit as it will portray the highest correlation in regards to the selling price (dependent variable) and the package deal chosen.

-What data is needed to run the statistical test?
- *